sadpotat/pdf-widget/README.md

 ### WARNING!!!
 - Do not run or instantiate this script multiple times on Windows.
 The root.destroy() method is bugged and does not kill the process in Windows systems, making it consume a lot of RAM.
-- If you have to, make sure to kill python.exe from the Task Manager.
+- If you do so, make sure to kill python.exe from the Task Manager.
-- You can also convert the script into an executable using pyinstaller.
+- You can also convert the script into an executable using PyInstaller.
 To kill the executable process, just press the Quit button.
 Do not press the X button on the title bar, it does not completely clear the program from memory.